The-Hustler-Hattab/NewToKali/README.md

 [![](header.jpg)](#)

-> <b>I am passionate about cybersecurity and dedicated to expanding my knowledge through relentless hours of learning.
-I'm an extremely driven, disciplined, and hardworking individual who is eager to learn and improve in the vast world of IT.
-I take classes on Udemy during my spare time on a range of topics such as ethical hacking, programming, and professional certifications.
-I am a competitive person who enjoys the intellectual challenge of overcoming obstacles through creative means.</b>
+> <b>My enthusiasm for cybersecurity and software engineering fuels my commitment to continuous learning.
+I devote countless hours to expanding my understanding in these areas.
+As a highly motivated, disciplined, and diligent person, I am always keen to broaden my skills and knowledge within the expansive realm of IT.
+In my free time, I engage in various courses on Udemy, covering subjects like ethical hacking, programming, and professional certifications.
+My competitive nature thrives on the intellectual stimulation of creatively surmounting challenges.</b>

 ## 🛠️ Tech Stack:
 ![Java](https://img.shields.io/badge/-Java-555?style=flat&logo=openjdk&logoColor=FFA518)&nbsp;